smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **not** = shows the Boolean comparison rule, such as EQ (equal) or NE (not equal). "not" means that if the comparison is not true, then the CtlOpt action will be taken
 - **Str** = the reference character string that is compared to the screen content (may be blanks if the Length value is supplied)

-A list of the symbolic field labels used for each Step record is documented under View 4.
-In this view 5 the letter "B" refers to the Bottom Control String, instead of the "T" which is the Top Control String that shows in view 4.
+The field labels above show a letter "T" in the screen tabel that refers to "top", which means the Top Control String (as described in the Step master record displays).
+When switching to view 5 the label abbreviation letters are changed to "B" refering to the Bottom Control String.

 #### Menu Pathways